sebsto/feature-flag-demo/README.md

-This is a very simple project to demonstrate Feature Flags with Amazon Cloudzwatch Evidently https://aws.amazon.com/blogs/aws/cloudwatch-evidently/
+This is a very simple project to demonstrate Feature Flags with Amazon CloudWatch Evidently https://aws.amazon.com/blogs/aws/cloudwatch-evidently/

 This demo how to use feature flags in your code for two use cases : launch control and experiment (A/B Testing).